-- Provided with adequate supervision at all times by a qualified staff person who; - ensures the child is: - Within scope of vision and range of voice; or - For a school-age child, within scope of vision or range of voice [Sec 2 (3)] - If nontraditional hours of care are provided: - at least one (1) staff member shall provide adequate supervision for each sleeping room [Sec 2 (11b)]. - staff shall 1) if employed by a Type I child-care center, remain awake while on duty or - 2) if employed by or is the operator of a Type II child-care center, remain awake until every child in care is sleeping [Sec 2 (11f)]. - If a child becomes ill during the day, the child shall be placed in a supervised area isolated from the rest of the children [Sec 7 (3a)]. - A child shall not be left unattended in a vehicle [Sec 12 (11b)]. - An animal that is considered undomesticated, wild, or exotic shall not be allowed at a child-care center unless the animal is: - A part of a planned program activity led by an animal specialist affiliated with a zoo or nature conservatory.
-[Sec 13 (3a)]
+- Provided with adequate supervision at all times by a qualified staff person who; - o ensures the child is: - Within scope of vision and range of voice; or - For a school-age child, within scope of vision or range of voice [Sec 2 (3a)] - If nontraditional hours of care are provided: - o at least one (1) staff member shall be assigned responsibility for each sleeping room [Sec 2 (12b)]. - staff shall 1) if employed by a Type I child-care center, remain awake while on duty or - 2) if employed by or is the operator of a Type II child-care center, remain awake until every child in care is asleep [Sec 2 (12f)]. - If a child becomes ill while at the child care center, the child shall be placed in a supervised area isolated from the rest of the children [Sec 7 (3a)]. - A child shall not be left unattended in a vehicle [Sec 12 (11b)]. - An animal that is considered undomesticated, wild, or exotic shall not be allowed at a child-care center unless the animal is: - A part of a planned program activity led by an animal specialist affiliated with a zoo or nature conservatory.
+[Sec 15 (3a)]